somelinguist/VocabLift/chrome/content/lib/ng-grid-2.0.2/README.md

 [Examples](http://angular-ui.github.com/ng-grid/)

 ##Change Log##
+* __2013-03-08__ - Version 2.0.2 - minor bugfixes, updating some plugins.
+* __2013-03-05__ - Version 2.0.1 - Moved to grunt build system.
+No more international version; all languages are included by default.
+Fixed minor grouping display issue.
+Using $templateCache for templates instead of global namespace.
+* __2013-03-05__ - Version 2.0.0 - Breaking Changes: see documentation (showSelectionBox, enableRowSelection, showFooter).
+Column Virtualization added.
+Row virtualization performance improved.
+Excel-like editing instead of enableFocusedCellEdit.
 * __2013-02-18__ - Version 1.9.0 - Aggregates now display correctly.
 Added more option methods to select and group data (see wiki), Added column pinning.
 * __2013-02-11__ - Version 1.8.0.hotfix - Fixes for multi-level grouping and adding the gridId to both the grid options and as argument to the "ngGridEventData" so you can identify what grid it came from.
 * __2013-02-07__ - Version 1.8.0 - Major architectural changes which greatly improves performance. virtualizationThreshold now controlls when virtualization is force-enabled and is user-specified in options.